What Do You Have to Disclose When Selling a House in the UK?

 • Proposals for nearby development: if you’re aware of any planning permissions or proposals for development in the vicinity that could affect the property's value or the quality of life for the residents, this information must be shared.

-• Asbestos and other hazardous materials: if the property contains asbestos or other hazardous materials, this must be disclosed, and appropriate documentation should be provided.
+• Asbestos and other hazardous materials: if the property contains asbestos or other hazardous materials, appropriate documentation should be provided.

-Being transparent about these issues not only fulfils your legal obligations but also builds trust with potential buyers, making the selling process smoother.
+Being transparent about these issues not only fulfils your legal obligations but also builds trust with potential buyers and makes the selling process smoother.
+The conveyancing experts at JMW will provide advice on whether a particular issue needs to be disclosed when selling a house, and outline the risks of only giving positive information about the property to the buyer's solicitor.

 Disclosing information about neighbours

-While it may seem like a private matter, information about neighbours and any disputes or complaints you've had with them must also be disclosed.
-This includes issues such as boundary disputes, noise complaints, or any other form of anti-social behaviour.
+While they may seem like private matters, you must also disclose information about any disputes or complaints involving neighbours.
+Issues such as boundary disputes, noise complaints, or any other forms of anti-social behaviour should be shared with prospective buyers.
 Failure to disclose such information could lead to legal action against you, as it could materially affect the buyer's decision to complete the purchase.
 It's always better to be upfront about any neighbour-related issues to avoid complications down the line.

 • Provide evidence for resolved issues: if you've fixed structural problems or resolved disputes with neighbours, provide documentation to prove it.
 This can include repair invoices or written agreements.